Jarno458/SatisfactoryArchipelagoMod/PatchNotes/Update_2.0.0.md

   * AWESOME Sink UI includes a threshold bar displaying the level and a timer displaying how long you have maintained the required points per minute.
 * New option: Randomize starting recipes
   * You can randomize the initial recipes that are available to you.
 This also opens up additional options for initial Iron Ingot, plate, etc. recipes.
+  * Recipes are made hand-craftable as needed even if they normally aren't in vanilla (ex.
+Copper Alloy Ingot).
 * New option: milestone cost multiplier
 * Added ability to hint the next recipe in Archipelago logic for a part with `!hint part_name`
   * Previous hinting functionality still exists via hinting for a specific recipe with `!hint Recipe: recipe_name`